Stonesfield: The Churchill Arms

 The Churchill Arms is another public house with limited information regarding its details.
 The Oxford Journal mentioned the pub in 1826 and 1828 regarding the auction of an 'estate at Stonesfield'.

 The Boot Inn

 The Boot Inn was also among Stonesfield's previous pubs.
 Mr Vivian Miles and his wife, Emily, ran the pub from 1952 until 1962 before taking ownership of the White Horse Inn up the road for a further 15 years.

 The Pick and Hammer

 The Pick and Hammer pub is said to have been at the bottom of Well Lane.
 Records are also limited in regard to this pub; however, the cottage gained notoriety in the 1990s from a police incident involving a search for the body of a murdered woman.
-Michael Morton, a millionaire and architect by trade, was jailed for seven years in 1997 following his conviction of the murder of Gracia, his 40-year-old wife.
+Michael Morton, a millionaire and architect by trade, was jailed for seven years in 1997 following his conviction for the murder of Gracia, his 40-year-old wife.